jon-jacky/Piety/README.md

 > small, easy to understand, and fun to program.
 And, let's build it
 > all in our favorite language!*

-We draw inspiration from the single-user, single-language, special- hardware systems of the 1970s and 80s: Smalltalk, Lisp machines, Oberon (see [doc/precursors.md](doc/precursors.md)).
+We draw inspiration from the single user, single language, special hardware systems of the 1970s and 80s: Smalltalk, Lisp machines, Oberon (see [doc/precursors.md](doc/precursors.md)).
 Those systems used a single programming language for both the applications and the operating